SSBJ Standards finalized - Complete version! Detailed explanation of the sustainability disclosure obligation and key points

 | |

-Zeroboard Create based on FSAF/IFRS Foundation "List of differences between SSBJ and ISSB standards"
+Zeroboard Create based on the FSAF/IFRS Foundation "List of Differences between SSBJ Standards and ISSB Standards"

-Some global companies have expressed concern about the need to disclose information in accordance with both IFRS-S and SSBJ standards, but Sue Lloyd, Vice Chair of the ISSB, who visited Japan in April 2025, stated that "The publication of the ISSB Standards, which are designed to produce results that are functionally consistent with the ISSB Standards (author's note: synonymous with IFRS-S Standards), will mark a significant milestone in promoting global comparability of sustainability-related disclosures for capital markets" * 2 , and it is likely that disclosures made under the SSBJ Standards will be deemed to be in line with international standards.
+Some global companies have expressed concern about the need to disclose information in accordance with both IFRS-S and SSBJ standards, but Sue Lloyd, vice chair of the ISSB, who visited Japan in April 2025, stated, "The publication of the SSBJ standards, which are designed to produce results that are functionally consistent with the ISSB standards (author's note: synonymous with IFRS-S standards), will mark a significant milestone for capital markets in promoting global comparability of sustainability-related disclosures." *2 Therefore, it is likely that disclosures made in accordance with the SSBJ standards will be considered to be in line with international standards.

 Scope and timing of application of SSBJ standards

-At a meeting of the Financial System Council's Working Group on Disclosure and Assurance of Sustainability Information in May 2024, the secretariat (FSA) proposed that sustainability-related financial information disclosure based on the SSBJ standards be applied to Prime-listed companies with a market capitalization of 3 trillion yen or more from the fiscal year ending March 2027, and that it would be mandatory for companies with a market capitalization of 1 trillion yen or more 1 year later, and for companies with a market capitalization of 500 billion yen or more from the fiscal year ending March 29 , and thereafter expand the scope to all Prime-listed companies, which currently number more than 1,600 companies, and discussions are proceeding in this direction.
-The proposal also stipulates that third-party assurance of disclosed information will be mandatory 1 year after disclosure becomes mandatory (Figure 2 ) * 3 .
+At a meeting of the Financial System Council's Working Group on Sustainability Information Disclosure and Assurance in May 2024, the secretariat (FSA) proposed that sustainability-related financial information disclosure based on the SSBJ standards be applied to Prime-listed companies with a market capitalization of 3 trillion yen or more from the fiscal year ending March 2027, and that it would be mandatory for companies with a market capitalization of 1 trillion yen or more one year later, and for companies with a market capitalization of 500 billion yen or more from the fiscal year ending March 2029, and that the scope would then be expanded to all Prime-listed companies, which currently number more than 1,600 companies.
+Discussions are currently moving in this direction.
+The proposal also stipulates that third-party assurance of disclosed information would also be required one year after the mandatory disclosure date (Figure 2 ) *3 .

-On the other hand, the adoption of transitional measures allowed in the IFRS-S standard is being considered, and "two-stage disclosure" is being accepted in the first year of the obligation.
-Two-stage disclosure refers to a method in which the first stage of disclosure is made in the annual report, and then sustainability-related matters are additionally disclosed in an amendment to the annual report or a semi-annual report.
-The Financial System Council has also expressed the opinion that the deadline for submitting the annual report should be delayed by one month to four months after the settlement date, and that the period for two-stage disclosure should be 2 to 3 years or even indefinitely instead of 1 year.* 4
+Meanwhile, consideration is underway to adopt the transitional measures allowed under the IFRS-S standards and allow for "two-stage disclosure" in the first year of the mandatory standard.
+Two-stage disclosure refers to a method in which the first stage of disclosure is made in the annual report, followed by additional disclosure of sustainability-related matters in an amendment to the annual report or a semi-annual report.
+The Financial System Council has also suggested delaying the deadline for submitting annual reports by one month to four months after the fiscal year-end, and extending the two-stage disclosure period from one year to two to three years, or even indefinitely.*4 and 5

 Introduction of a third-party guarantee system

-As the application of IFRS-S standards and the EU Corporate Sustainability Reporting Directive (CSRD) progresses internationally, in order to ensure the accuracy of disclosed information and increase the usefulness of information to investors and other users, the International Auditing and Assurance Standards Board (IAASB) has established the assurance standard for sustainability disclosure (ISSA5000), and the International Ethics Standards Board for Accountants (IESBA) has established the International Ethics Standard for Sustainability Assurance (IESSA).
+As the application of IFRS-S standards and the EU Corporate Sustainability Reporting Directive (CSRD) progresses internationally, the International Auditing and Assurance Standards Board (IAASB) has established the Assurance Standard for Sustainability Disclosures (ISSA5000), and the International Ethics Standards Board for Accountants (IESBA) has established the International Ethics Standard for Sustainability Assurance (IESSA), in order to ensure the accuracy of disclosed information and increase its usefulness for the judgments of investors and other information users.

-In Japan, the Financial System Council is also considering the introduction of a third-party assurance system for SSBJ disclosures based on consistency with ISSA5000 and IESSA.
-The level of assurance will be "limited assurance," and in the future, consideration will be given to whether to transition to "reasonable assurance" based on the state of affairs in practice and overseas trends (Figure 3).
-The scope of assurance will be limited to disclosure of GHG emission amount Scope 1 and 2, governance, and risk management for the first two years after the obligation to provide assurance is in place, and from the third year onwards, consideration will be given to international trends.
-As scope 3 GHG emission amount depend on value chain data, safe harbors (scope of not being held liable for violations of laws and regulations) for assurance providers are also being discussed.
+In Japan, the Financial System Council is also considering the introduction of a third-party assurance system for SSBJ disclosures, based on consistency with ISSA 5000 and IESSA.
+The level of assurance will be "limited assurance," and consideration will be given to whether to transition to "reasonable assurance" in the future, taking into account the current state of practice and overseas trends (Figure 3).
+The scope of assurance will be limited to disclosure of GHG emission amount Scope 1 and 2, governance, and risk management for the first two years after the mandatory assurance requirement is introduced, but from the third year onward, consideration will be given to international trends.
+Since Scope 3 GHG emission amount depend on value chain data, there has been extensive discussion about a safe harbor (a scope where assurance providers will not be held liable for violations of laws and regulations) for assurance providers.

-The assurance services are expected to be provided by auditing firms or other assurance service providers registered under the new registration system, but current discussions indicate that the provider may also use external experts if necessary . * 6
+The assurance work is expected to be provided by audit firms or other assurance service providers registered under the new registration system, but current discussions suggest that the provider may also utilize external experts as necessary . *6

 What companies need to do to comply with SSBJ standards